Get

 Owners tended to perceive relationships with less-owner-oriented dogs as having more disadvantages.
 However, regardless of the quality of the relationship, owners were generally able to detect their dogs’ arousal, especially during fear- and stress-evoking situations.

-That said, it’s important to acknowledge the limitations and confounding factors in research on dog-owner personality mirroring.
+However, it’s important to acknowledge the limitations and confounding factors in research on dog-owner personality mirroring.
 Environmental influences, such as upbringing and socialization, can significantly shape a dog’s behavior and personality.
-Additionally, genetic factors may contribute to certain personality traits in both dogs and humans.
+Genetic factors may also contribute to certain personality traits in dogs and humans.

 owner petting happy dog

-Although scientific data suggests that dogs do indeed tend to mirror certain traits of their owners, the extent of this behavior is not yet fully understood.
+Although scientific data suggests that dogs tend to mirror certain traits of their owners, the extent of this behavior is not yet fully understood.
 More research is needed to understand the complexities of personality reflection in canines.
-That said, given the powerful, unique, and deep bond that exists between a dog and their owner, it would not be surprising if the personality of one does rub off on the other and vice versa!
+However, given the powerful, unique, and deep bond that exists between a dog and their owner, it would not be surprising if the personality of one does rub off on the other and vice versa!

 Sources